© Katie Schofield

 Cap d’Antibes Beaches and Coves: Antibes side

 There are a few little coves with stretches of beach on this section of the Cap, but be aware, they’re not sandy, and the council doesn’t clear them of rocks and seaweed, so they’re much wilder and natural than the town beaches.
 There are no facilities whatsoever, no kiosks and no lifeguards.
 Absolutely stunning views across the bay though, with the crystal clear waters of gorgeous Mediterranean blues.
-Bring the rubber soled swim shoes if you can.
-Because they’re out on the Cap itself, these coves and beaches don’t have the same shelter from wind and waves as the town beaches, and the water quickly becomes deep- on a calm day they’re glorious, but always exercise caution.
+Bring rubber-soled swim shoes if you can.
+Because they’re out on the Cap itself, these coves and beaches don’t have the same shelter from wind and waves as the town beaches, and the water quickly becomes deep and on a calm day they’re glorious, but always exercise caution.

 Around Pointe Bacon